Bridgewater Hall: Structure

-Construction of the hall was a joint venture between Manchester City Council and the Central Manchester Development Corporation who obtained funding from the European Regional Development Fund.
+Construction of the hall was a joint venture between Manchester City Council and the Central Manchester Development Corporation; the project received significant funding from the European Regional Development Fund.
 The architects were RHWL and the builders were John Laing.
-The acoustics were designed by Rob Harris of Arup Acoustics; his colleagues at Arup were the building engineers.
+The acoustics were designed by Rob Harris of Arup Acoustics in close consultation with the hall's intended musician residents.
+Arup were the building engineers.
 The Bridgewater Hall can seat 2,341 people over four tiers in the auditorium: the stalls, choir circle, circle, and gallery.

 The main auditorium sits on a foundation of earthquake-proof isolation bearings that insulate it from noise and vibration from the adjacent road and Metrolink line.
 The hall's 26,500 tonne superstructure rests on 280 GERB isolation bearings consisting of rows of steel springs between concrete piers.
 The Bridgewater Hall is the first concert hall built with this technology.

-The structure is mostly formed from solid, reinforced concrete, moulded and cast like a vast sculpture.
+The structure is mostly formed from solid, reinforced concrete, "moulded and cast like a vast sculpture" — even the ceiling is concrete.
 The auditorium has a double-skinned roof with a stainless steel outer shell.
-The lower part of the hall is built of deep red sandstone from Corsehill Quarry in Annan, the upper walls are clad in aluminium and glass.
-The interior uses Jura limestone.
+The lower part of the hall is built of deep red sandstone from Corsehill Quarry in Annan, Scotland; its upper walls are clad in aluminium and glass.
+The interior features significant use of Jura limestone.

 Organ

-Inside the hall, the focal point is a £1.2 million pipe organ, with 5,500 pipes and four manuals, built by Marcussen & Son, which dominates the auditorium, covering the rear wall with wood and burnished metal.
-At the time of construction, the organ was the largest instrument to be installed in the UK for a century.
+Inside the hall, the focal point is an enormous, £1.2 million pipe organ, consisting of 5,500 pipes and four manuals, built by Marcussen & Son, which dominates the rear wall of the main auditorium.
+At the time of construction, the organ was the largest such instrument to be installed in the UK for a century.

 Barbirolli Square

+The plaza outside the hall is named for renowned conductor Sir John Barbirolli, conductor of great renown.

-On the plaza outside is the "Ishinki Touchstone", a sculpture by Kan Yasuda made of polished Italian Carrara marble which is white streaked with bluish-grey.
-The stone weighs 18 tonnes and was installed in August 1996.
-Its £200,000 cost was financed by the Arts Council, Lottery Fund, Manchester Airport and Manchester City Council.
-To prevent vandalism, the stone is coated with an anti-graffiti solution.
+In the square is the "Ishinki Touchstone", a sculpture by Kan Yasuda made of polished Italian Carrara marble, a white stone with bluish-grey seams.
+The piece weighs 18 tonnes and was installed in August 1996.
+Its £200,000 cost was financed by the Arts Council, Lottery Fund, Manchester Airport, and Manchester City Council.

 Beside the main entrance is a sculpture of Sir John Barbirolli by Byron Howard (2000).

 Usage

 Since its opening on 11 September 1996, it has been the home of the Hallé Orchestra, the Hallé Choir and the Manchester Boys Choir, and is a regular venue for concerts by the BBC Philharmonic and Manchester Camerata.
 From September 2002, it has been home to the Hallé Youth Orchestra and Youth Choir, founded for musicians under the age of nineteen who are not in full-time musical education.

-As well as concerts, the Bridgewater Hall hosts conferences and events for external parties such as annual presentation evenings.
+As well as concerts, the Bridgewater Hall hosts conferences and events for external organisations, such as award presentation evenings or annual ceremonies.
 Manchester Metropolitan University has held its graduation ceremony in the hall in July each year since the early 2000s.
 The Open University also holds one of its Graduate Ceremonies at the hall each year.